 The electrical elements of your system are a little bit trickier.
 Unfortunately, this is where problems also start.
 At Nick’s Plumbing & Air Conditioning services, we advise that if something isn’t working right that you check for a tripped breaker or dead batteries in your thermostat first and go from there.

 This is the part of your HVAC system you most likely to identify with-the outdoor unit itself.
 This part houses the fan which provides the airflow.
 We suggest you keep your group clear of debris and vegetation as that can cause severe problems if plants are sucked into your fan.

 Included in the outdoor unit is the compressor.
 Its job is to convert the refrigerant from a gas to liquid and send it to the coils.
 Often if something isn’t working quite right, one of the first things you need to check is your compressor.
 It is often the cause of many system failures.

 Another part of the outdoor unit is the coils.
 With help from the refrigerant, the coils cool the air as it passes through its way into your home.
-That’s why at Nick’s Plumbing, Sewer, and HVAC services, we recommend that you check your coils annually.
+That’s why at Nick’s Plumbing & Air Conditioning services, we recommend that you check your coils annually.
 If they freeze up, you may want to check your filter and refrigerant levels.